CSRG-Group/dcs-notes.github.io/cs118/combined.md

   - We call the "parent" a base of a super class
   - We call the "child" a derived or sub class
   - A class is indicated as inheriting from a superclass using the `extends` keyword, e.g. `public class Lion extends Cat`.
 Classes can only inherit from one superclass in Java (but sometimes more in other languages)
-  - A subclass inherits all the properties from its superclass, and may have some additional ones of its own, and/or override some of the parents
+  - A subclass inherits all the properties from its superclass, and may have some additional ones of its own, and/or override some of the parents, however, it must not remove methods from the parent class (known as Liskov substitution principle - not examined)
   - Overriding is when a subclass changes the definition of a function defined by its superclass.
 It is somewhat like overloading with different numbers of parameters for methods.
 If a method defined in the superclass is re-defined for the subclass, it will override it.
 This means that instances of the superclass will run the superclass definition, but those of the subclass will run the subclass definition, without the parent class being modified, and the subclass still retaining all other parent properties without having to redefine them
   - The `super` keyword is like the `this` keyword for the superclass.
 We can then use `super()` to call the superclass constructor in the subclass, so it doesn't need to be redefined (it must be the first thing that happens in the subclass constructor)
   - `protected` properties cannot be "seen" externally, but can be "seen" by subclasses, meaning we needn't go through or define accessor methods for such properties